-Dover Castle is an English Heritage site, so members can visit for free.
+Dover Castle is an English Heritage site, so members can visit it for free.
 The normal admission price for adults is 24 GBP.
 It’s best to allocate a day to see Dover Castle as it is much larger than you might expect.
 Contributed by Anisa of TwoTravellingTexans.

 Roman Ruins of Colchester

 Known as Britain’s First City, Colchester is an extremely underrated place that hardly gets any international tourists.
 At less than one hour by train from Liverpool Street Station, it’s a great destination for day trips from London.

 Colchester is famous for its Roman ruins – there are quite a few scattered around the historical centre, including the remains of a Roman wall; and there even is a road named “Roman Road.”
 There used to be 3 theatres and a Roman chariot-racing circus.
 Colchester Castle, one of the most iconic sights in town, was built on the foundations of the Temple of Claudius, which can be still seen during guided tours of the Castle.

 Other interesting sights of Roman Colchester include the foundations of one of the remaining Roman theatres, which can still be seen in Maidenburgh Street, in the Dutch Quarters of Colchester.
 It is currently preserved in a modern building (the exterior looks just like a regular house), and visible under a glass pavement.
 The theatre could originally seat 3000 spectators and was built in a D-shaped plan, with the curve facing south.
 Behind the building, there used to be a garden.